 This course provides an opportunity for students to develop vocal skills within a choral group.
 Instruction will emphasize correct vocal production, singing technique, and principles of choral diction.
 Repertoire will vary each quarter.
 The selection of materials or type of material to be rehearsed will be listed in the class schedule description.
 Participation in a public performance is required.
+Transfers to CSU, UC

 NOTE: This course is repeatable subject to enrollment limitations within the Vocal Ensemble Family.
-For more information, refer to page 201.
+For more information, refer to page 198.

-MUS 141B COLLEGE CHORUS (B) Lecture 1.25, Lab 1.75, Units 1.75
+MUS 141B COLLEGE CHORUS (B)